wvwwvwwv/scalable-concurrent-containers/README.md

 The crate offers highly scalable concurrent containers written in the Rust language.

 - [scc::HashMap](#hashmap) is a concurrent hash map.
-- [scc::HashIndex](#hashindex) is similar to scc::HashMap whereas it allows lock-free read.
+- [scc::HashIndex](#hashindex) is a concurrent hash index allowing lock-free read and scan.
 - [scc::TreeIndex](#treeindex) is a concurrent B+ tree allowing lock-free read and scan.

 The read/write operations on a single key-value pair of scc::HashMap are linearizable while that of scc::HashIndex and scc::TreeIndex are similar to snapshot isolation.